-The Basic Education Employment Initiative (BEEI) seeks to confront the devastating economic challenges caused by the COVID-19 pandemic, as part of government’s broader economic recovery agenda.
+The Presidential Youth Employment Initiative implemented as the Basic Education Employment Initiative (BEEI) seeks to confront the devastating economic challenges caused by the COVID-19 pandemic, as part of government’s broader economic recovery agenda.
 It is a large scale public employment intervention targeting unemployed youth, who are 18 – 35 years old.
 The intervention also seeks to address the high levels of youth unemployment in South Africa.

 Youth who are currently neither in education/training, nor receiving any form of government grant, as well as young people living with disability and women, are eligible and encouraged to apply for this enriching experience, when the application period is open.
 Candidates who are selected for placement will have an opportunity to receive training on various skills that will equip them for future employment opportunities.